The-Monkeys-and-MAUD/monkeybones/README.md

 minification, Sass compilation, unit testing and more, as well as optional Laravel 4.0, backbone.js and/or acceptance testing framework.
 ```
-And a message to let you know that npm is about to scour the internetz for the packages MonkeyBones needs:
+And a message to let you know that npm is about to scour the internetz for the packages [MonkeyBones][10] needs:

 ```
 Using npm install to get template script dependencies.